qathet Regional District Ocean Plastic Depot is here!

 “Ocean Legacy is excited to launch this opportunity with the Alberni-Clayoquot and qathet Regional Districts to reduce the pollution in our coastal communities and protect our precious marine environments.
 This development will provide critical infrastructure to capture plastic wastes, divert them from landfill and responsibly recycle items to not only support innovative technologies but further implement pragmatic solutions to grow the Canadian plastic circular economy.”

-– Chloé Dubois, President, Ocean Legacy Foundation
+– Chloé Dubois, President and co-founder of Ocean Legacy Foundation

 Want to get involved in a cleanup or conduct one yourself?